Mahmood-Darwish/provectus-internship-task/README.md

 ```
 sudo docker-compose up
 ```
 Now you can use the service from the terminal or any IDE and it will work as expected provided that docker-composed finished building and setting up.
 This is helpful if you wanted to use a debugger on the code.
+Make sure you have all the dependencies in `requirements.txt` installed.

 ### Safety Note
 The `config.py` shouldn't actually be uploaded to the git repo and `dockerfile` shouldn't use explicit values in the `ENV` statement in a production environment because they contain passwords, account names, environment variables.
 It was done this way to ease the use of this repo since this is just a test task.